-- In Excel spreadsheet presence of excessive number of columns.
+- Presence of an excessive number of columns.

-- Using the disabled Macros of Excel into Access.
+- Using the disabled Macros of Excel in Access

-- Making use of the tool wizards while designing query or any other objects.
+- Using the tool wizards while designing queries or any other objects.

-How To Fix Microsoft Access Subscript Out Of Range Error?
+How to Fix Subscript Out of Range Access Error?

-Subscript Out Of Range Error is not very big issue which require so much of professional skill to fix.
-Generally it occurs due to your silly mistakes in following the criteria of Excel and Access application.
-So, review the below checklist to fix Access Subscript Out Of Range Error by making few adjustment settings.
+This error message is not a very big issue that requires so much professional skill to fix.
+Generally, it occurs due to your silly mistakes in following the criteria of the Excel and Access applications.
+So, troubleshoot it by making a few adjustments to settings.

 Fix 1: Don’t Put Anything Over The Limit

-Firstly checks out how many numbers of columns are there in your Excel spreadsheet?
-It’s important because MS Access table can’t contain more than 255 numbers of fields.
+Firstly checks out how many columns are there in your Excel spreadsheet.
+It’s important because the MS Access table can’t contain more than 255 numbers of fields.

 The best option to fix this issue is, by reducing the unwanted number of columns.
-Only keep the column which contain crucial data or which contains the primary key.
+Only keep the column that contains crucial data or which contains the primary key.

 Fix 2: Remove The Calculated Columns

-If your Excel workbook contain any calculated columns and you are directly transferring it on Access then it may generate Subscript Out Of Range Error.
-As, it is found that Access database fails to translate the calculated or formatted Excel fields.
+If your Excel workbook contains any calculated columns and you are directly transferring it on Access then it may generate MS Access subscript out of range error.
+As it is found that the Access database fails to translate the calculated or formatted Excel fields.

-So, for this firstly you need to copy the calculated column.
-After then only paste the value of the calculated columns into a new column.
-At last delete the calculated column.
+So, for this, you need to copy the calculated column.
+After that only paste the value of the calculated columns into a new column.
+At last, delete the calculated column.

-Just make a quick glance over complete of your Excel spreadsheet, so that no error is found in your Excel workbook.
+Just make a quick glance over the complete Excel spreadsheet, so that no error is found in your Excel workbook.

-It’s important to check because if you are importing an error contain Excel spreadsheet into Access then obviously the error will cause issue in your Access database too.
-As a result you will get Subscript Out Of Range Error in Access.
+It’s important to check because if you are importing an error containing Excel spreadsheet into Access then obviously it will cause this error in your Access database too.
+As a result, you will get an Access import subscript out of range on your screen.
 So it’s better to check…..!

-The same rule of making your Access database error free is also applicable if you are facing the Subscript Out Of Range Error while splitting the Access database.
+The same rule of making your Access database error-free is also applicable if you are facing this error while splitting the Access database.

 Fix 4: Check The Macros Programming Or VBA Coding

-If you are using any tool wizards; meanwhile the macro programming or when writing some VBA code then check for the accuracy.
-As the chances are very high that single mistake in coding is generating this Subscript Out Of Range Error.
+Well, if you are using any tool wizards; meanwhile macro programming, or when writing some VBA code then check for accuracy.
+As the chances are very high that a single mistake in coding is generating this Access import subscript out of range error.

-Sometime it is seen that query wizard also causes such kind of issues.
+Sometimes it is seen that query wizard also causes such kinds of issues.
 It will be better to recreate the query in Access and then manually add all the tables in it.

-Well it’s hard to fetch the exact location where the problem is going on in the VBA coding.
-All you can do is just make a recheck to entire of your code lines and carefully follow the syntax error.
+Well, it’s hard to fetch the exact location where the problem is going on in the VBA coding.
+All you can do is just make a recheck of the entire of your code lines and carefully follow the syntax error.

-- If your coding contains any array then make a check over the declared array.
-Also see whether it specify any number of elements or not?
+- If your coding contains an array then make a check over the declared array.
+Also, see whether it specifies any number of elements or not.

 - If you are using any subscript (!) in your coding then whether the syntax is right or wrong?

-So, whether you are using macros or VBA code in Access or Excel go through all your coding either by yourself or you can take help of any coding expert.
-You can also check whether your coding is right or wrong by asking about it on any forum sites.
+So, whether you are using macros or VBA code in Access or Excel go through all your coding either by yourself or you can take the help of any coding expert.
+You can also check whether your coding is right or wrong by asking about it on any forum site.

-Steps mentioned below is applicable for enabling and disabling macros in all MS Office files such as Office 365, Office Online, Office 2010, Office 2013, Office 2016.
+The steps mentioned below are applicable for enabling and disabling macros in all MS Office files such as Office 365, Office Online, Office 2010, Office 2013, Office 2016.

-When you open a file which is showing disabled macro error then at the top bar you will see a yellow message bar with a shield icon along with the button of enable content.
+When you open a file that is showing a disabled macro error then at the top bar you will see a yellow message bar with a shield icon along with the button to enable content.

 Here are the steps to enable it.